cryptpad/documentation/admin_guide/installation.rst

 Install and configure Nginx
 ---------------------------

 CryptPad’s application server handles active connections via websocket and serves static assets (HTML, Javascript, CSS, etc.).
 This basic configuration is designed to be very easy to configure for small to midsize instances (up to 3000 concurrent users).
-In a production environment, the development team recommends `Nginx <https://nginx.org/en/linux_packages.html#Debian>`__ with our `advanced example configuration <https://github.com/cryptpad/cryptpad/blob/main/docs/example-advanced.nginx.conf>`__ for the following reasons:
+In a more demanding environment, the development team recommends `Nginx <https://nginx.org/en/linux_packages.html#Debian>`__ with our `advanced example configuration <https://github.com/cryptpad/cryptpad/blob/main/docs/example-advanced.nginx.conf>`__ for the following reasons:

 1. Scale to many more users by serving static content with a more scalable web-server instead of the single-threaded NodeJS web-server that is built-in
 2. Allow the application server to focus exclusively on handling websocket connections